tejakattenborn/dji_h20t_rpeg_to_tif/README.md

 *Example of an orthophoto generated from the .tif files created with this procedure.*

+Important: Do not worry if the default image viewer on your OS will show 'white' output *.tifs.
+The standard image viewers are not designed to resolve images with float data format [0-1].
+Just proceed with the output with your photogrammetry software (e.g. Agisoft).
+You may want to inspect individual pixel values in a GIS or advanced image viewer software (Irfan view, ImageJ).

 Please contact me if you find any bugs or have problems getting the script running: https://rsc4earth.de/authors/tkattenborn/     https://twitter.com/TejaKattenborn